SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 When set, if the limit is reached, the `ChannelCheckoutTimeout` is used to wait for a connection to become idle.
 If the time is exceeded, an `RabbitTimeoutException` is thrown.

->When the cache mode is `CONNECTION`, automatic declaration of queues and other AMQP types (See [Automatic Declaration of Exchanges, Queues, and Bindings](docs/messaging/rabbitmq-reference.md#automatic-declaration-of-exchanges-queues-and-bindings) is NOT supported.
+>NOTE: When the cache mode is `CONNECTION`, automatic declaration of queues and other AMQP types (See [Automatic Declaration of Exchanges, Queues, and Bindings](docs/messaging/rabbitmq-reference.md#automatic-declaration-of-exchanges-queues-and-bindings) is NOT supported.

 It is important to understand that the cache size is (by default) not a limit but is merely the number of channels that can be cached.
 With a cache size of, say, 10, any number of channels can actually be in use.